Welcome to St. Luke and St. Bernardine Parish!

 to discern your direction wisely

-to persevere in your holy will courageously
+to persevere in your holy will

 to stay together in charity

-to surrender our own plans readily
+to surrender our own plans

 to embrace the greater good

-to hand on your gifts to future generations.
+to hand on your gifts to

 May we remain in the holy company of the Blessed Virgin Mary, the apostles and all the saints.
 May their example and presence inspire us with patient confidence in the work of your grace.

 We ask this of you who live and reign with the Father in the unity of the Holy Spirit, one God, forever and ever.
-Amen

 Contact Us

-St. Bernardine Church
+St. Bernardine Office

 7246 Harrison Street